YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 If the GameObject does not yet have any Animation Clips assigned, the "**Create**" button appears in the centre of the Animation Window timeline area

+When you save this new empty Animation Clip, Unity does the following:

+- Creates a new Animator Controller Asset
+- Adds the new clip into the Animator Controller as the default state
+- Adds an Animator Component to the GameObject that you are applying animation to
+- Assigns the new Animator Controller to the Animator Component
+-
+All the required elements of the animation system are now set up, and you can begin animating the GameObject.